 Start with a stiff bristle push broom, and lightly go over the roof dislodging as much moss as possible.
 Use a paint scrapper to knock off what remains.
 Again, it’s very important to remember to just knock it off…don’t scrape it off.
 This entire process also took less than a day to complete.

 Believe it or not, it really is that easy to kill and remove moss from your roof!!
-So, with just a ladder, a garden hose, a good roof moss killer, a stiff bristle broom, a paint scrapper, and a little less than two days, you’ll have a roof free from moss.
+So, with just a ladder, a garden hose, the roof moss killer, a couple of small tools, and a little less than two days of your time, you’ll have a roof free from moss.
 It is now time to move on to step 2: installing zinc strips to make sure the moss doesn’t start growing again.